 More information

-Juan Navarro Baldeweg was born in Santander in 1939, where he studied drawing and painting.
-He studied engraving at the San Fernando School of Fine Arts starting in 1959.
-The following year, he held his first exhibition in the Fernando Fe Gallery, also in the Spanish capital city.
-In 1974, a grant from the Juan March permitted him to travel to the Centre for Advanced Visual Studies at the Massachussets Institute of Technology, to complete and develop his research.
-He has taught at the universities of Harvard, Pennsylvania, Yale and professor at the School of Architecture of Madrid.
-He has been a permanent member of the San Fernando Royal Academy of Fine Arts since 2003.
+Juan Navarro Baldeweg was born in Santander in 1939, he studied drawing and painting there between 1951 and 1956.
+He trained in printmaking at the San Fernando School of Fine Arts in Madrid starting in 1959.
+The following year, he held his first painting exhibition at the Fernando Fe Gallery, also in Madrid.
+He subsequently enrolled at the Higher Technical School of Architecture in Madrid, where he earned his degree in architecture in 1965 and his doctorate in 1969.
+Since 1975, he has served as a design professor at the school.
+In 1974, a Juan March Foundation scholarship allowed him to travel to the Center for Advanced Visual Studies at the Massachusetts Institute of Technology (MIT), where he was a student of György Kepes, to complete and develop his research.
+He has been a visiting professor at Harvard, Pennsylvania, Yale, and Princeton Universities, as well as at the Higher Technical School of Architecture in Barcelona.
+Since 2003, he has been a full member of the Royal Academy of Fine Arts of San Fernando and the European Academy of Sciences and Arts.

 Main awards: